kedro-org/kedro/docs/source/tutorial/package_a_project.md

 ## Add documentation to your project

-There are several documentation frameworks for Python projects, with [Sphinx](https://www.sphinx-doc.org) being among the most popular ones.
-You can leverage Sphinx to build the documentation of your Kedro project.
+There are several documentation frameworks for Python projects.
+This section describes how to use [Sphinx](https://www.sphinx-doc.org) to build the documentation of your Kedro project.

 To install Sphinx, run the following: